ayu014/Password-Manager/README.md

 ## Upcoming Features

 - **Encryption of Stored Passwords**: Adding encryption to protect stored passwords from unauthorized access.
-- **Search and Filter**: A search functionality to allow easy lookup of credentials by website or email.
 - **Multi-user Support**: Support for managing passwords for multiple users with separate accounts.

 ## Contribution